Francis Drake's expedition of 1572–1573

-Francis Drake's expedition of 1572–1573 was an uncommissioned profiteering voyage by Sir Francis Drake in the western and southern quarters of the Caribbean Sea.
+Sir Francis Drake's expedition of 1572–1573 was an uncommissioned privateering voyage by Sir Francis Drake to the western and southern Caribbean Sea.
+It is deemed a precursor to hostilities of the subsequent Anglo-Spanish War of 1585–1604.

 Prelude

 Drake's 1571 cruise of the West Indies had proved quite successful, earning him and his crew over £100,000.
-Consequently, upon his return to Plymouth that year, Drake determined to repeat his feat, assembling, with his brothers John and Joseph, a fleet of two light ships and three small pinnaces (carried in kit form as cargo).
+Consequently, upon his return to Plymouth that year, Drake determined to repeat his feat, assembling, with his brothers John and Joseph, a fleet of two light ships and three small pinnaces (carried in disassembled kit form as cargo).

 Expedition

 Departure

 Drake and company departed Plymouth (aboard the Pascha and Swan) in May 1572, landing in southern Dominica on 29 June.
 Here, the crew refreshed their provisions, and on 1 July set for Port Pheasant (Zapzurro Cove, 35 leagues west of Tolú), which they reached in 11 days (on 12 July).
 The following day, Drake was joined by James Raunse and his 30 men.